Wickford conveyancing FAQs

 Does the conveyancing for selling leasehold take longer?

 Yes, compared to freehold conveyancing.
 The conveyancing for selling leasehold houses or flats can take much longer.

 The solicitor acting for the buyer must review these documents, including management company information.
 Delays are usually caused by the time needed by to source this information.

 It could take several weeks to collect the managing agent's information if it is difficult to contact the agent responsible for managing the property, so your lawyer should start this process as soon as possible.

 I am remortgaging a property in Wickford - do I need a solicitor?

 Yes you will need a solicitor to handle the legal side of the remortgage.

 The official UK base rate is currently set at 0.75% (Feb 2019).
 A proactive conveyancing solicitor in Wickford should be able to complete the conveyancing quickly and get you onto your new rate without delay.

-Our network of solicitors are on the panel for all major lenders, so whether you are you are changing to a variable-rate with the Halifax or to a long-term fixed mortgage with the Harpenden Building Society, our remortgage specialists can help.
+A network of solicitors acting for all major lenders - so whether you are you are changing to a variable-rate with the Halifax or to a long-term fixed mortgage with the Harpenden Building Society, our remortgage specialists can help.